smakam/dockerdeploy/docker-custom-cloud/aws/docker-deploy.md

  - Number of worker nodes (I used 2)
  - Instance type of worker nodes.
 (I used t2.micro)

-Following output shows the 3 node cluster created for me:
+Following output shows the 3 node cluster created for me.
+This can be viewed from master node.

     $ docker node ls
     ID                           HOSTNAME                       STATUS  AVAILABILITY  MANAGER STATUS